vs666/CRASH/Assignment3P1/README.md

 6. A feature that shows Smile `:')` on successful execution of command and frown `:'(` other-wise.
 7. Ability to read, write and update `environment-variables` of the base OS / SHELL.
 8. Process handling, including running a process in background, bringing it to foreground etc.
+9. If input file doesnot exist during redirection, the smart shell makes `stdin` as default input.

 ## Codebase